 Market Order vs Limit Order: Understanding the Differences

 When you buy or sell a stock, you can place two main orders: market orders and limit orders.
 Each one has its advantages and disadvantages.
 To help you better understand how market and limit orders work, and when you should use one over the other, I’ve put together the following guide.
-My hope is that it will give you more confidence the next time you buy or sell a stock.
+My hope is that it will give you more confidence when you buy or sell a stock.

 What Is a Market Order?